TV Avisen: Current broadcasting times

-Features of the Programme
+Features

 TV Avisen always begins with a short summary of the news.
 The top story tends to concern a Danish issue.
 TV Avisen has its own permanent correspondents in Washington DC, New York City, Rome, Brussels, China and the Middle East, as well as a special climate correspondent.

 As is usual for Danish television, reports which contain foreign languages (for example interviews with foreign politicians or foreign press conferences) are not dubbed in Danish, but subtitled.

-Online Streaming

-All TV Avisen programmes from the previous 30 days are available from the DR website.
-Livestreaming is only possible when using an IP address from Denmark.
+TVA Live

+TVA Live is a running online livestream of TV Avisen editions, which usually broadcasts either simulcasts of or repeats of the recentmost editions to have aired on DR1 or DR2.
+The livestream runs 24 hours a day.
+In contrast to the other 3 channels on DR TV, TVA Live is not geo-blocked on the service.

+It is DR's second news-specific channel behind DR Update that operated from 2007 and 2013.